Update: ‘Design’ section updated and ‘Expected Interior & Features’ section added.

-The conceptual proposal for the Toyota Tacoma Electric truck looks similar to the gas-powered model, but several visual changes set it apart.
-It features sharper headlamps with a vertical extension, and the new Tundra has influenced the design.
+The conceptual Toyota Tacoma Electric truck looks similar to the gas-powered model, but several visual changes set it apart.
+It features sharper headlamps with a vertical extension.
 There’s a closed-off hexagonal radiator grille with honeycomb-shaped surfaces on the panel between the headlamps.
-The horizontal LED fog light bars below the faux radiator grille also look like they originated on the 2022 Tundra.
-Save for unique styling parts, the basic exterior looks more or less the same.
+The horizontal LED fog light bars below the faux radiator grille also look like they originated on the 2023 Tundra.
+Save for the styling parts, the exterior looks more or less the same.

 The Tacoma EV appears to sit quite high from the tarmac.
 The ground clearance could be around 10 inches, putting it in the same territory as the Tundra!
 The design team seems to have wrapped the six-double-spoke alloy wheels in 33-35 inch off-road tires.
 The approach angle also looks ready for the trail.
 Like in the case of the Ford and Chevrolet EV pickups, expect the Toyota electric truck to launch in everyday, work, and off-road specifications.

 The concept’s overall design is realistic, and the production version should not stray from what Toyota has shown with the concept.
 We made minor changes to the electric truck concept, such as normalized bumpers that focus less on approach/departure angles, tires more suited for everyday conditions, steps to enter and exit with ease, a charging port cover on the front fender, and a shark fin antenna.
 We’ve also used single-tone body paint, added parking sensors, and tweaked the headlight for realism.
 We’re still a ways off from seeing the electric truck, but it could resemble what we’ve imagined.